top of page

 Every firm presents its process as though the first presentation will produce the hire.
 The reality of senior search is that it is iterative.
 The first slate of candidates tests the brief.
 It tells the firm and the client whether the specification is accurate, whether the compensation is aligned with the market, and whether the candidate pool the firm projected actually exists.
 Adjustments are normal.
 What matters is how the firm handles them.

-A firm that hesitates on this question, or pivots immediately to discussing their placement success rate, is communicating something important about what happens when a search gets difficult.
+A firm that hesitates on this question, or pivots immediately to discussing its placement success rate, is communicating something important about what happens when a search gets difficult.
+You are not trying to catch them.
+You are trying to find out, before you commit, whether this is a firm that finishes what it starts.

 If you are ready to fill a senior role or want to talk through your search, reach out at prlinternational.com/contact